 If you do not agree with proposed IEP or evaluation or if the school district refuses to provide needed AT devices or services, you should first talk about the issue with the IEP team or other school staff.
-If you still disagree, you can ask for any of these things:
+If you still disagree, you must object in writing within 14 days of the date the school sent you the notice of their decisions.
+You can ask for any of these things: